Developmental Theories

 Developmental theories are still useful.
 Most theories are supported by significant empirical evidence gathered from extensive data collected from longitudinal studies that followed the lives of hundreds of children from birth to late life.
 These studies illuminate patterns we miss from casual observation of the human experience.

-Glen H. Elder’s life course theory also serves as a balancing companion theory, to enhance the flexibility and complexity of the more stringent developmental theories.
-Elder’s theory “encompasses ideas and observations from an array of disciplines, notably history, sociology, demography, developmental psychology, biology, and economics” (Mitchell).
+Glen H. Elder’s life course theoryย also serves as a balancing companion theory, to enhance theย flexibilityย and complexity of the more stringent developmental theories (Elder, 1998).
+Elder’s theory integrates concepts and insights from various fields, including history, sociology, demography, developmental psychology, biology, and economics.

 Longitudinal Studies